Celebrities have them, neighbors have them, family and friends have them. But should nurses?

 Students who enter nursing school may very likely be told they can’t have visible tattoos.
 For instance, in most schools it’s standard policy that tattoos on the forearm must be covered with sleeves, and those on the hand, wrist, neck or face must be covered in some way.

-The nursing student dress code at Missouri Southern State University stipulates as of November 2009 that tattoos are only permitted if they cannot be seen while the students are in uniform.
+The nursing student dress code at Missouri Southern State University stipulates as of November 2009 that nurse tattoos are only permitted if they cannot be seen while the students are in uniform.
 Students may not cover up their tattoos with bandages, nor should tattoos be visible under short-sleeve scrubs.
 The administration’s position is that they are preparing student nurses for what they may face when looking for work as graduate nurses.

 But tatted nursing students, don’t despair.
 While MSSU’s policy isn’t out of line with other universities, it does seem to be stricter.
 Student nurses at Pittsburg State University (Kansas), Crowder College and St. John’s Regional Medical Center must cover their tattoos, but they are not restricted to only covering with their short-sleeved scrubs.
 Bandages are permitted.